Jarauvi/elisa_kotiakku/README.md

 - [x] restructure config flow for better user experience

 ## ⚠️ Disclaimer
 This integration is a community project and is **not** affiliated with, endorsed by, or supported by Elisa.
-Use at your own risk. *Batteries not included.*
+Use at your own risk.